 We humans are not perfect.
 History will show that letting us run amok won’t lead toward Utopia.
 However, religion does provide an effective way for most of humanity to work together towards a common goal.
 For the bulk of history, it was religion that allowed people to unite under shared values, build great things and march humanity forward.
 It provides a reward and a possible punishment that extends the here and now.
 For all of us imperfect creatures, religion is a great motivator to do what is right and often not easy.
 Even when organized religion is forced to adapt to its surroundings, whether because of nature, war or politics, group worship, in some form or another (even virtually), still remains a constant in people’s lives.

 It’s better for society.

-According to a 2016 Pew Research Center study, people who are religious have better ties with their extended families, volunteer and are more involved within their communities.
-In this US-religious-landscape survey, 65% of the highly religious people said they made a donation to the poor in the last week (compared with 41% of the “less religious” people surveyed).
+According to a 2019 Pew Research Center study, people who are active in religious congregations tend to be happier and more engaged with their communities than those who are inactive or unaffiliated.
+A previous Pew US-religious-landscape survey also found that 65% of the highly religious people said they made a donation to the poor in the last week (compared with 41% of the “less religious” people surveyed).
 It appears that members of religious communities are happier than non-believers, in part because they form a society of greater mutual support and care.
 Religion also extends beyond borders and, solely driven by its overarching belief in compassion, can motivate multi-religious action and community mobilization to help those in need during global pandemics.